 The Information Technology Department (IT) maintains a computer network that serves the students, faculty, and staff of AUK.
-The University has 27 instructional computer labs-24 Windows-based labs and 3 iMac labs-as well as two open labs and a PC-equipped Library.
-Approximately 900 computers are available to students for research and learning purposes.
+The University has 20 instructional computer labs-17 Windows-based labs and 3 iMac labs-as well as an open and a PC-equipped library.
+Approximately 735 computers are available to students for research and learning purposes.

 Several academic software applications such as MATLAB, Quartus, Multisim, SPSS, 3D Studio Max, Oracle, Java, Eclipse, BlueJ, Visual Studio, MS Project, Enterprise Architect, Adobe CC, Adobe Premiere, Lightwave, to name a few, are deployed in the computer labs on an as-needed basis.
 All computers are connected to the internet.
 AUK's computer network uses state-of-the-art fiber optic cables and both wired and wireless access points to ensure complete network coverage of the campus.
-AUK has internet links from two service providers, for a total available bandwidth of 410 Mbps (300Mbps LAN - 110 Mbps Wi-Fi), on which internet filtering is applied to ensure that bandwidth is available for academic and administrative use.
+AUK has an internet link from one service provider, for a total available bandwidth of 140 Mbps from two different Internet Service Providers (70 Mbps LAN - 70 Mbps Wi-Fi), on which internet filtering is applied to ensure that bandwidth is available for academic and administrative use.